Printing Labels

 Download the latest free version of Reader or Acrobat, or update to the latest version for bug fixes, if any exist, from the latest version of the software.

 When folding letters or reports to fit into envelopes, fold the letter into horizontal thirds.
-The size of the folds will need to be adjusted depending on the paper being used (school stationary, Campus header, etc.).
+The size of the folds will need to be adjusted depending on the paper being used (school stationery, Campus header, etc.).

 1. Place the letter to be folded in portrait orientation, where the longest side of the paper is on the left, and the shortest side is on the top.